Tenali Rama

-Tenali Ramakrishna (born Garlapati Ramakrishna; 22 September 1480 – 5 August 1528), also known as Tenali Ramalinga and Tenali Rama, was a telugu poet, scholar, and advisor in the court of Sri Krishnadevaraya of the Vijayanagara Empire.
-Hailing from Tenali, he earned acclaim as one of the Ashtadiggajas, a group of eight celebrated Telugu poets in Sri Krishnadevaraya's court, and is best known for his sharp wit and humour.
-His literary contributions include the notable work Panduranga Mahatmyam, which is regarded as one of the five great Telugu Kāvyas.
-He is often referred to by the title "Vikatakavi," meaning "jester poet," reflecting his unique ability to blend humour with wisdom.
-Tenali Ramakrishna's legacy continues to inspire various cultural adaptations in literature and media.
+Tenali Ramakrishna (born Garlapati Ramakrishna; 22 September 1480 – 5 August 1528), also known as Tenali Ramalinga and Tenali Rama, was a Telugu poet, scholar, and advisor in the court of Sri Krishnadevaraya of the Vijayanagara Empire.
+He was from Tenali, Andhra Pradesh.
+He was one of the Ashtadiggajas, a group of eight celebrated Telugu poets in Sri Krishnadevaraya's court, and became known for his sharp wit and humour.
+His literary contributions include Panduranga Mahatmyam, which is regarded as one of the five great Telugu Kāvyas.
+Often referred to by the title "Vikatakavi," meaning "jester poet", he continues to inspire adaptations in literature and media.

 Early life

 Tenali Ramakrishna was born in a Telugu-speaking Brahmin family in the village of Tenali in the Vijayanagara Empire.
 His father, Garlapati Ramayya, was a priest at the Ramalingeswara Swami Temple in Santharavuru.
 After the death of his father during Ramakrishna's childhood, his mother Lakshmamma took him to Vijayanagara.

 Despite not receiving formal education, Ramakrishna's thirst for knowledge led him to become a renowned scholar.
 As per popular legend, after being rejected by Vaishnava scholars for being a Shaiva, he wandered aimlessly until he met a sage who advised him to worship the Goddess Kali.
 According to the tale, Goddess Kali blessed him for his devotion and wit, predicting he would achieve greatness as a poet.